-7.2.5 Assistance at Hearing.
+- 7.2.5 Assistance at Hearing.
 The student or organization whose behavior is in question and the complainant, if any, are entitled to assistance of an advisor at the hearing.
 Advisors may be chosen from among current students, faculty or staff at UCR.
-The accused student or student organization may retain an attorney to serve as an advisor at any stage of the proceedings, at their own expense.
-The advisor may consult with the student or organization but may not speak on behalf of the student unless they are directed to answer questions raised by Committee members.
-Any party who intends to be accompanied at a hearing by an advisor must notify the Chair as soon as possible, but no fewer than three (3) working days prior to the hearing date.

-7.2.6 Hearing Agenda.
+The accused student or student organization may be retain an attorney to serve as an advisor at any stage of the proceedings, at his or her own expense.
+The advisor may consult with the student or organization but may not speak on behalf of the student unless he or she is directed to answer questions raised by Committee members.
+Any party who intends to be accompanied at a hearing by an advisor must notify the Chair as soon as possible, but no fewer than three working days prior to the hearing date. - 7.2.6 Hearing Agenda.
 The hearing will normally proceed as follows: